stkterry/disinterest/README.md

       }
     },
 ```
-You'll notice the same url argument now refers to just a string; in this context
+You'll notice the same url argument now refers to just a string, in this context
 the url link itself.

 That's three separate contexts for how the url data is handled for a pin/url object: